Lenny's Podcast/Discussions

 milo

 I want to start with something that looks like kindness but is actually technique.
-Across the transcripts, the hosts who land best with guests are not the warmest.
-They are the most specific.
+In the moments we pulled, the praise that lands is not the warmest.
+It is the most specific.

 juni

 That surprised me too.
 You would think warmth is warmth.
-But reading across the transcripts, vague praise -- that's so interesting, wow, amazing -- reads as filler.
+But reading these three, vague praise -- that's so interesting, wow, amazing -- reads as filler.
 The guest can't do anything with it.

 milo